Kololi

 Enjoy the beach life

 The miles-long, fine sandy beach, with its offer of beach bars, restaurants, and fruit bars, entices visitors to spend a fun day by the beach.
-Although we were traveling in shoulder season and were surprised by how uncrowded the beaches were, the beach was bursting with life only some weeks later.
+Although we were traveling The Gambia in shoulder season and were surprised by how uncrowded the beaches were, the beach was bursting with life only some weeks later.
 During the week, locals are not allowed to enter the beach area, a sad and weak effort to keep bumpsters at bay.
 We know this practice is not unusual, but it made us feel inadequate and somewhat guilty.
 Especially if you sit down at some of the beach bars and find yourself surrounded by white, old ladies with young Gambians.
 The sight of this spectacle never failed to make us either mad, sad or left us without words.

 If you are not staying directly by the beach, you’ll find two main “entrances” to the beach.
 One entrance is by Poco Loco, a lot busier, and one by Solomon’s bar.
 We found that Fridays are the most relaxed days by the beach.